DarioRugg/metamorphic-testing/README.md

-# DeepMS
+# Metamorphic Testing
-Deep neural networks for Mass Spectrometry data

-With AEs
+Metamorphic tests on auto-encoders and classifiers on tabular data